USC-InfoLab/rddc2020/README.md

 # road damage detection challange 2020 IMSC submission

-This repository contains source code and trained models for [Road Damage Detection and Classification Challenge](https://rdd2020.sekilab.global/overview/) that was held as one of the 2020 IEEE Big Data.
+This repository contains source code and trained models for [Road Damage Detection and Classification Challenge](https://rdd2020.sekilab.global/overview/) that was held as part of 2020 IEEE Big Data conference.

 The best model achieved mean F1-score of 0.664291771220962 on test1 and 0.650065074526981 on test2 dataset of the competition.